 I’ve reviewed/made almost 5000 cards this year, although many of those are on track to be suspended/deleted (more on that later).
-These cards are divided into three decks: books (for deep reading of non-fiction books, as well as anki sentence mining), graduate school (which contains cards made from classes and papers I have read for my thesis) and personal which contains birthdays, recipes, the greek alphabet, matching between lexicographic and numerical order and a trivia deck that I am about to retire.
-Yes many sources, including Gwern and Michael Nielsen, say that you should combine your decks for maximum benefit.
+These cards are divided into three decks: books (for deep reading of non-fiction books, as well as anki sentence mining), graduate school (which contains cards made from classes and papers I have read for my thesis), and personal which contains birthdays, recipes, the greek alphabet, matching between lexicographic and numerical order and a trivia deck that I am about to retire.
+Yes, many sources, including Gwern and Michael Nielsen, say that you should combine your decks for maximum benefit.
 This may happen at a later date, but as I am currently cramming 30 new cards a day of biology material before my oral exam next Thursday, that day seems at least a week distant.

 I stopped making new cards altogether for a few months in the spring for similar reasons that I stopped Spanish immersion (Rotations starting, personal issues, etc).
 I also missed reviews for a couple weeks, as you can see by the 35 missed days noted on the graph.
-Because its active recall, and many of the cards that you see everyday are things you didn’t learn properly or have forgotten, I often wake up dreading my Anki reviews.
+Because it’s active recall, and many of the cards that you see everyday are things you didn’t learn properly or have forgotten, I often wake up dreading my Anki reviews.
 It’s kind of like taking a pop quiz everyday.
-Recently, with my studying for my oral exam, I’ve been averaging about an hour a day for anki reviews and a couple more for making new cards (which doesn’t feel as stressful as the actual review process).
-This is too much, and I think after my exam is over, I am going to hopefully dial back my new cards to 5–10 a day to keep my daily reviews under 100 cards and hopefully to 15–30 minutes.
+Recently, with my studying for my oral exam, I’ve been averaging about an hour a day for Anki reviews and a couple more for making new cards (which doesn’t feel as stressful as the actual review process).
+This is too much, and I think after my exam is over, I am going to hopefully dial back my new cards to 5–10 a day to keep my daily reviews under 100 cards and hopefully time spent to 15–30 minutes.

 This is the closest metric I have to effectiveness outside real test results.
 Compared to my result from last time, overall mature card mastery has gone down, learning has gone up and young has stayed about the same.
 I credit the increase in learning percentage to dropping the Trivia deck, and making more effective cards.
 The mature decline is probably an artifact of the fact that my initial update was only after four months and I didn’t have very many mature cards.
-Law of large numbers means that the distribution now probably more closely matches reality.
+Law of Large Numbers means that the distribution now probably more closely matches reality.